-THE NANTES-BREST
+THE NANTES-BRESTCANAL

 Running transversally from Nantes, city of the Dukes, in the south-east to the largest Breton port, Brest, in the northwest, the traveller will discover the heart of rural Brittany.